About this Notice

 • guidelines issued by relevant supervisory authorities.

 We take information security seriously and have deployed technological and organisational measures to keep personal data safe.
-For details employed around the security of processing, see our Security page.
 These measures are intended to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+For example: